lana-20/page-object-model/README.md

 - UI changes needs be fixed in only one place

 ### <img src="https://user-images.githubusercontent.com/70295997/217995742-eb499d19-e8ac-4115-8e26-d2fd2d3ffe94.png" width=40> Page object:
-* Represents an area where the test interacts within the web application user interface.
+* Represents an area where the test interacts within the web/mobile app UI.
     * **Page** = webpage.
 This pattern was established as a part of web-based UI testing, before the advent of mobile apps.
 The UIs were all located on different **pages**.
     * **Object** = software object = class.
 This means making a model of a given page/view as a software object, e.g, a Python class.
 * Construct a model for each page/view that has certain responsibilites.